stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

 it had been a fake.
 It was the old, hideous shadow that philosophers never dared mention--the thing hinted at in the   Necronomicon   and symbolised in the Easter Island colossi.

-   "&lsquo;She thought we couldn't see through--that the false front would hold till we had bartered away our immortal souls.
+   ""She thought we couldn't see through--that the false front would hold till we had bartered away our immortal souls.
 And she was half right--she'd have got me in the end.
 She was only--waiting.
 But Frank--good old Frank--was too much for me.
 He knew what it all meant, and painted it.
 I don't wonder she shrieked and ran off when she saw it.
 It wasn't quite done, but God knows   enough was there.

-   "&lsquo;Then I knew I'd got to kill her--kill her, and everything connected with her.
+   ""Then I knew I'd got to kill her--kill her, and everything connected with her.
 It was a taint that wholesome human blood couldn't bear.
 There was something else, too--but you'll never know that if you burn the picture without looking.
 I staggered down to her room with this machete that I got off the wall here, leaving Frank still knocked out.
 He was breathing, though, and I knew and thanked heaven that I hadn't killed him.

-   "&lsquo;I found her in front of the mirror braiding that accursed hair.
+   ""I found her in front of the mirror braiding that accursed hair.
 She turned on me like a wild beast, and began spitting out her hatred of Marsh.
 The fact that she'd been in love with him--and I knew she had--only made it worse.
 For a minute I couldn't move, and she came within an ace of completely hypnotising me.
 Then I thought